RL ROLAND LOPEZ

 Turnstile dashboard - site keys

-Simple, add in app/views/layouts/application.html in the head tag:
+Add this in app/views/layouts/application.html, inside the head tag:

 <%=